San Antonio Chamber Winds Artistic Director and Conductor

 San Antonio Chamber Winds Associate Conductor

-Ms. Urbano continues to refine her craft by assisting several band programs in the San Antonio and Austin areas through leadership instruction and masterclasses.
-She is an active member of Mariachi Entertainment System, a group that fuses traditional Mexican culture and video game music.
-Her recent projects include the composition of the Texas A&M University San Antonio fight song, which was recently recorded by William P. Taft High School, and transforming local marching bands through summer leadership camps with her foundation, Limitbreak Leadership.
+Currently, Alana is the first Associate Conductor of the newly established San Antonio Chamber Winds.
+She is the flute player for Mariachi Entertainment System, a YouTube sensation that fuses traditional Mexican Mariachi culture and video game music.
+Her recent projects include the composition of the Texas A&M University San Antonio fight song, which was recorded by William P. Taft High School.